Half-caste: United Kingdom

 The National Union of Journalists has stated that the term half-caste is considered offensive today.
-The union's guidelines for race reporting instructs journalists to 'avoid words that, although common in the past, are now considered offensive'.
-NHS Editorial guidance states documents should 'Avoid offensive and stereotyping words such as coloured, half-caste and so forth'.
+The union's guidelines for race reporting instructs journalists to "avoid words that, although common in the past, are now considered offensive".
+NHS Editorial guidance states documents should "Avoid offensive and stereotyping words such as coloured, half-caste and so forth".

 Half-caste in other colonial empires

 The term half-caste was common in British colonies, however it was not exclusive to the British Empire.
 Other colonial empires such as Spain devised terms for mixed-race children.
 The Spanish colonies devised a complex system of castas, consisting of mulattos, mestizos, and many other descriptors.
 French colonies used terms such as Métis, while the Portuguese used the term mestiço.
 French colonies in the Caribbean referred to half-caste people as Chabine (female) and Chabin (male).
 Before the American Civil War, the term mestee was commonly applied in the United States to certain people of mixed descent.

-Other terms in use in colonial era for half-castes included - creole, casco, cafuso, caburet, cattalo, citrange, griffe, half blood, half-bred, half-breed, high yellow, hinny, hybrid, ladino, liger, mamaluco, mixblood, mixed-blood, mongrel, mule, mustee, octoroon, plumcot, quadroon, quintroon, sambo, tangelo, xibaro.
+Other terms in use in colonial era for half-castes included creole, casco, cafuso, caburet, cattalo, citrange, griffe, half blood, half-bred, half-breed, high yellow, hinny, hybrid, ladino, liger, mamaluco, mixblood, mixed-blood, mongrel, mule, mustee, octoroon, plumcot, quadroon, quintroon, sambo, tangelo, xibaro.
 The difference between these terms of various European colonies usually was the race, ethnicity or caste of the father and the mother.

-Ann Laura Stoler has published a series of reviews of half-caste people and ethnic intermixing during the colonial era of human history.
-She states that colonial control was predicated on identifying who was white and who was native, which children could become citizens of the empire while who remained the subjects of the empire, who had hereditary rights of a progeny and who did not.
-This was debated by colonial administrators, then triggered regulations by the authorities.
-At the start of colonial empires, mostly males from Europe and then males of indentured laborers from India, China and southeast Asia went on these distant trips; in these early times, intermixing was accepted, approved and encouraged.
-Over time, differences were emphasised, and the colonial authorities proceeded to restrict, then disapprove and finally forbid sexual relationships between groups of people to maintain so-called purity of blood and limit inheritable rights.
+Ann Laura Stoler has published a series of reviews on half-caste people and ethnic intermixing during the colonial era.
+She states that colonial control was predicated on distinguishing who was white and who was native, determining which children could become citizens of the empire and who remained subjects, as well as who had hereditary rights and who did not.
+These issues were debated by colonial administrators and led to regulations imposed by the authorities.
+At the start of colonial empires, mostly European males—and later indentured laborers from India, China, and Southeast Asia—traveled to distant colonies; during this early period, intermixing was accepted, approved, and even encouraged.
+Over time, however, differences were emphasized, and colonial authorities moved to restrict, then disapprove, and finally forbid sexual relationships between groups to maintain so-called purity of blood and limit inheritable rights.